 Be part of the team that are helping to uncover some of Lathom's long lost secrets.

-During the archaeology events you can join us for a day or two or a week or two.
+During the archaeology events you can join us on a training excavation for anything from a day to two weeks.

 Regulars will see the archaeology reveal a little more of the history of the castle each day, gradually putting together the jigsaw pieces to form a picture that tells Lathom's fascinating story.